Battle of the Hydaspes: Background

 After Alexander defeated the last of the Achaemenid Empire's forces under Bessus and Spitamenes in 328 BC, he began a new campaign to further extend his empire towards India in 327 BC.
 After fortifying Bactria with 10,000 men, Alexander commenced his invasion of India through the Khyber Pass.
 Whilst possessing a much larger army, at the battle, an estimated 40,000 infantry and 5,000 cavalry crossed the river in time to engage the enemy.
 During this battle, Alexander suffered heavy losses compared to his earlier victories.

 The primary Greek column entered the Khyber Pass, but a smaller force under the personal command of Alexander went through the northern route, taking the fortress of Aornos (modern-day Pir-Sar) along the way—a place of mythological significance to the Greeks as, according to legend, Herakles had failed to occupy it when he campaigned in India.
-Here, the Hindu clans of Hindu Kush gave Alexander's army the toughest opposition they had faced, but Alexander still emerged victorious, despite being outnumbered, depending on the source, somewhere between 3:1 and 5:1.
+Here, the Hindu clans of the Hindu Kush gave Alexander's army the toughest opposition they had faced, but Alexander still emerged victorious, despite being outnumbered, depending on the source, somewhere between 3:1 and 5:1.

 In early spring of the next year, Alexander formed an alliance with Taxiles (local name Ambhi), the King of Taxila.
-They combined their forces against Taxiles's neighbour, the King of Hydaspes, Porus the Elder, who had chosen to spurn Alexander's command for him to surrender and was preparing for war.
+They combined their forces against Taxiles' neighbour, the King of Hydaspes, Porus the Elder, who had chosen to spurn Alexander's command for him to surrender and was preparing for war.
+Alexander had to subdue Porus in order to keep marching east.

-Motives

-Alexander had to subdue Porus the Elder in order to keep marching east.
 To leave such a strong opponent at his flanks would have endangered any further exploits.
 Alexander could not afford to show any weakness if he wanted to keep the loyalty of the already subdued Indian princes.
 Porus had to defend his kingdom and chose the perfect spot to check Alexander's advance.
-Although he lost the battle, he became the most successful recorded opponent of Alexander.
-According to historian Peter Green, Porus's performance in the battle out-classed both Memnon of Rhodes and Spitamenes.
+Although he lost the battle, he became Alexander's most successful recorded opponent.
+According to historian Peter Green, Porus' performance in the battle out-classed both Memnon of Rhodes and Spitamenes.